SPARKS: A Biologically Inspired Neural Attention Model for the Analysis of Sequential Spiking Patterns

 Applications and Insights

 Two-dimensional embeddings obtained from unsupervised learning of calcium recordings in the medial entorhinal cortex (MEC) of passive mice (Gonzalo Cogno et al., 2024).
-Without prior pre-processing, SPARKS unveils a ring topology from the recording and allows us to obtain the phase of the underlying oscillation in the signal.
+SPARKS unveils a ring topology from the recording and allowed us to recover the phase of the underlying oscillation in the signal.

 Reconstruction of a natural movie shown to passive mice using 100 neurons from the primary visual cortex recorded with a Neuropixels probe (de Vries et al., 2020).